Forearm Brace

 • Have diabetes or other conditions that affect nerves.

-• Are in late pregnancy when fluid retention is common.
+• Are in late pregnancy, when fluid retention is common.

 Typical features include: